 If your dog dangerously overheats and collapses - cool your dog as fast as possible.
 The longer the dog is dangerously hot, the greater the damage.
 Use any reasonable cooling method available.
 Ice packs, ice water and ice water soaked towels are the best methods and has no side effects (whereas a dog remaining hot CAN cause significant damage/death).
+However tap water is most readily available and is the recommended method of cooling dogs for this reason.
+It does not matter if the water gets colder the longer the tap runs.
 You want the dog wet and you want to increase cool air flow over the dog if possible to use evaporation cooling.
 Cool the dog first, then transport unless you can cool during transport to the vet.

 Watch out for ticks while walking in long grass or meadows especially if there are horses or livestock nearby.
 These can be removed with a special "tick tweezer".
 Avoid smothering or burning the tick as this can cause it to release saliva or stomach contents, raising the risk of infection.
 Grass seeds can be a real hazard as if they find a break in the skin they can work their way inside your dog, so check paws, eyes and ears if they seem irritated, a vet visit may be needed to remove them.